LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 ### Pipeline:

 A pipeline is the first abstraction to be created.
-It holds the complete data processing job from start to finish, including reading data, manipulating data and writing data to a sink.
+It holds the complete data processing job from start to finish, including reading data, manipulating data, and writing data to a sink.
 Every pipeline takes in options/parameters that indicate where and how to run.

 ### PCollection:

 A pcollection is an abstraction of distributed data.
-A pcollection can be bounded i.e. finite data or unbounded i.e. infinite data.
+A pcollection can be bounded, i.e., finite data, or unbounded, i.e., infinite data.
 The initial pcollection is created by reading data from the source.
 From then on, pcollections are the source and sink of every step in the pipeline.

 ### Transform: